LoganR333/UNH-IT718/Lab3-Static-Web-Site/README.md

 A simple "Hello World" webpage is enough to complete this lab.
 But do your lab grade, yourself, and your semester end project a favor by pushing something more substantial.
 Ideally, this is a good time to start building out your project by understanding how to publish web content.

-Google search for templates, if you don't have existing content.
-I have had success with both sources in the past: *[Github](https://github.com/website-templates)* and *[Html5Up](https://html5up.net/)*.
+If you don't have existing content, a Google search for templates will find many options/  I have had success with these sources in the past: *[Github](https://github.com/website-templates)* and *[Html5Up](https://html5up.net/)*.

 __Highly recommended but optional:__